 - Following a merger/acquisition – If a company is bought out by another, it is possible that the background screening may have not been to the same standard, and candidates may need to be rescreened.

 As with many HR initiatives, communication is key.
-Here are a few pointers to help run a successful rescreening program:
+Here are a few pointers to help run a successful rescreening programme:

-- Have a clear policy for background screening that includes your rescreening program.
+- Have a clear policy for background screening that includes your rescreening programme.
 Ensure all employees are made aware of the policy and have an opportunity to ask any questions they may have.

 - Always make sure your policies comply with local data protection laws and any applicable industry regulations.